transientskp/tkp/documentation/devref/database/assoc.rst

  - Of these entries, select those for which the runcat id is listed more than once in temprunningcatalog.

- - Use this selection to determine the runningcatalog id of minimum DeRuiter radius, for each extracted source which is part of a many-to-many set.
+ - Use this selection to determine the runningcatalog id of minimum De Ruiter radius, for each extracted source which is part of a many-to-many set.

  - Then, using this per-extractedsource minimum DR radius, reapply the above